Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 • Stress management: 10 minutes daily meditation, daily walks, or equivalent cortisol-management practice

-• Light exposure: 15 minutes morning sunlight daily or 10-minute light therapy sessions 3x weekly
+• Light exposure: 15 minutes morning sunlight daily or structured light-therapy sessions if pursued

 • Sleep hygiene: Cool, dark room; no screens 60 minutes before bed; consistent caffeine cutoff time